-If your practice is located in a state or municipality that has a bidirectional immunization registry interface with PCC, you can look up and import patient vaccine histories from the registry without ever leaving PCC EHR.
+If your practice is located in a state or municipality that has a bidirectional immunization registry interface with PCC, you can look up and import patient vaccine histories from your registry without ever leaving PCC EHR.

 Watch the Video: Watch this video to learn how to check the registry for updates to your patient’s immunization record and import them into PCC EHR.

 A bidirectional immunization registry interface lets you see and import your patient’s immunization registry records without ever leaving PCC EHR.

 Because each immunization registry has unique specifications and not all registries offer bidirectional functionality, bidirectional interfaces are only available with certain registries.

 Contact PCC Support to learn if your office is eligible to establish bidirectional exchange with your local immunization registry.

 If a connection is available right away, you will work with an implementation specialist to get the interface up and running.
 If a connection cannot be established right away, PCC will take note of your interest and let you know whether we expect to establish an interface with your registry in the future.